tinygo-org/tinygo-site/content/docs/reference/microcontrollers/featured/circuitplay-express.md

 ---
 title: "Adafruit Circuit Playground Express"
-weight: 3
+weight: 2
 ---

-The [Adafruit Circuit Playground Express](https://www.adafruit.com/product/3333) is small ARM development board based on the Atmel [SAMD21](https://www.microchip.com/wwwproducts/en/ATSAMD21G18) family of processors.
+The [Adafruit Circuit Playground Express](https://www.adafruit.com/product/3333) is small ARM development board based on the Microchip [SAMD21](https://www.microchip.com/wwwproducts/en/ATSAMD21G18) processor with 192KB of SRAM and 2MB of onboard flash storage.
 It has several built-in devices such as WS2812 "NeoPixel" LEDs, buttons, an accelerometer, and some other sensors.

 ## Interfaces